We’re back and we’re better! Site-wide optimisations and articles updated for October 2025

 Here Are The Skincare Ingredients You Should Never Mix

-RETINOL + VITAMIN C
+Retinol + Vitamin C

-VITAMIN C + AHAS/BHAS
+Vitamin C + AHAs/BHAs

-Vitamin C is already an excellent exfoliating agent working to promote cell turnover and brighten your complexion.
-Pairing this with other exfoliants can be a little excessive, and can lead to irritation, skin peeling and inflammation.
-Best to keep these two ingredients away from each other.
+Vitamin C is already an excellent exfoliating agent that promotes cell turnover and brightens your complexion.
+Pairing it with other exfoliants is excessive and can lead to irritation, skin peeling, and inflammation.
+Best to keep these ingredients separate.

 the ordinary skin care serums